craftercms/docs/source/.new-ia/by-role/developer/templated/content-type-page.rst

 Page Content Type
 =================

 Page content types are top level container types that lets you define the layout/structure and functionality of content/components.
-To create a new page content type, click on |siteTools| from the **Sidebar**
+To create a new page content type, click on |projectTools| from the **Sidebar**

 .. figure:: /_static/images/templates/templates-site-config.jpg
 	:alt: Template Project Config